 Forgotten Ones: Worship and Pastoral Care

 Many people have a vision for pastoral care that takes place in homes, hospitals, and institutions, often in times of crisis.
 But the prime place for pastoral care is in the community gathered for worship, when all who are able gather under the care of the Good Shepherd, and those who cannot attend are still remembered and named.
-This session will explore ways worship leaders can encourage the whole community to model the kind of love and care that includes everyone, especially the least among us.

 Audio | March 17, 2010